GraysonBellamy/pyngb/tests/README.md

-# PyNetzsch Test Suite
+# pyNGB Test Suite

-This directory contains comprehensive unit tests for the PyNetzsch library.
+This directory contains comprehensive unit tests for the pyNGB library.

 ## Test Structure